 - Differential backup is based on the most recent full data backup and contains only the data changed since the last full run.
 It requires less time to perform the back up.

 Please remember that SQL backup and recovery scenarios available are restricted by the database recovery mode selected - it controls transaction logs management.
 There are generally three types of recovery mode: Simple, Full, and Bulk logged.
 If choosing to create a T-Logs backup, you should set the Full recovery model for the given database.
-If you want to learn more about database recovery models - check our PDF “Backup Types in Microsoft SQL Server: Full Backup Guide”.

 Now let’s take a look at how to perform such backup types.